USBGuard/usbguard.github.io/documentation/compilation.md

 If you want to modify the lexer and/or the parser, you'll have to generate new source files for them.
 To learn how to do that, read [src/Library/RuleParser/README.md](https://github.com/dkopecek/usbguard/blob/master/src/Library/RuleParser/README.md).

-## Pre-compiled packages
+## OS packages

 ### Fedora Linux, RHEL or CentOS

-Pre-compiled packages for Fedora 20, 21, 22, rawhide and EPEL 7 (RHEL, CentOS) are distributes using a Copr [repository](https://copr.fedoraproject.org/coprs/mildew/usbguard/).
+Pre-compiled packages for Fedora 21, 22, 23, rawhide and EPEL 7 (RHEL, CentOS) are distributes using a Copr [repository](https://copr.fedoraproject.org/coprs/mildew/usbguard/).
 You can install the repository by executing the following steps:

     $ sudo yum install yum-plugin-copr